 Taking action on the basis of results without theory of knowledge, without theory of variation, without knowledge about a system.
 Anything goes wrong, do something about it, overreacting; acting without knowledge, the effect is to make things worse.
 With the best of intentions and best efforts, managing by results is, in effect, exactly the same, as Dr. Myron Tribus put it, while driving your automobile, keeping your eye on the rear view mirror, what would happen?
 And that's what management by results is, keeping your eye on results.

-Wheeler using this imagery and quoted Tribus as well in his great (GREAT!) book Understanding Variation (see my thoughts on how influential it has been for me):
+Wheeler used this imagery and quoted Tribus as well in his great (GREAT!) book Understanding Variation (see my thoughts on how influential it has been for me):

 Monthly reports, weekly reports, daily metrics — they can all drive the same dysfunctions if they are managed using simplistic “red/green” reporting.